theMatuvu/Jackpot_API/README.md

 You can request API with Postman when the application is running on port 9000.
 A Datapool with 4 customers is already available for test the application.
+You can make request for user id from 1 to 4.
-A test set is also available
+A test set is also available.

 You can get customer information with : localhost:9000/customer/{customer_id}